Money Laundering – is a set of activities with the property aimed to:

 conceal the nature, source, location, disposition, movement, right of ownership or other rights related to such property; convert, transfer, acquire, possess or use such property for the purpose of concealing the illicit origin of property; assisting a person involved in criminal activity to evade the legal consequences of his or her action; participation in, association to commit, attempts to commit and facilitating the commission of illegal actions.

-International Sanctions – list of non-military measures decided by the EU, the UN or Estonian government, which is aimed to maintain or restore peace, prevent conflicts and follow the rule of law, human rights and international law.
+International Sanctions – list of non-military measures decided by the EU or the UN (including but not limiting OFAC Sanction list and the Economic Sanctions list), which is aimed to maintain or restore peace, prevent conflicts and follow the rule of law, human rights and international law.

 Business Relationship – a relationship of the Service Provider with the Client.